ricardojpinheiro/utils/README.md

 ## shuf
 Shuffles the lines fron a given file.
-I decided to do it first, because of the challenge, but instead I can use most of the adquired knowledge to other utilities.
-Today (2020-05-27) I can read a text file and find all the $0A (end-of-line) markings.
+I decided to do it first, because of the challenge and I can use most of the adquired knowledge to other utilities.

 ## tac
 ## time (ttime)